nikhilbhavikatti/nikhilbhavikatti.github.io/_posts/2024-11-08-blog-galaxy.md

 ---

 <div id="toc-container">
-  <h2>Contents</h2>
+  <h2>CONTENTS</h2>
   <ul id="toc-list"></ul>
 </div>

-This post summarizes and explores insights from the paper <a href="https://arxiv.org/abs/2203.11956" target="_blank" rel="noopener noreferrer">Realistic galaxy images and improved robustness in machine learning tasks from generative modelling</a> by Benjamin J. Holzschuh et al. As I delved into this research, I realized how impactful these methods can be - not only in creating visually realistic galaxy images but also in enhancing machine learning robustness.
-This paper examines how various generative models, particularly GANs and VAEs, are used to produce synthetic galaxy images that closely resemble real astronomical data.
-The result?
-A powerful tool for improving machine learning models used in astronomy, making them more resilient to domain shifts and noise.
-In this post, I'll break down the research, explain the models and methods, and discuss the implications and limitations of this approach.
+Welcome to my blog post summarizing and analyzing the paper <a href="https://arxiv.org/abs/2203.11956" target="_blank" rel="noopener noreferrer">Realistic galaxy images and improved robustness in machine learning tasks from generative modelling</a> by Benjamin J. Holzschuh et al. This research explores the application of generative models, particularly GANs and VAEs, to synthesize high-fidelity galaxy images that closely resemble real astronomical data.
+Beyond generating realistic images, these methods enhance the robustness of machine learning models in astronomy by mitigating domain shifts and noise.
+In this post, I will break down the key methodologies, discuss their implications for astrophysical research, and examine the broader impact on machine learning in scientific applications

 ## The Era of Big Data in Astronomy
 Astronomy is undergoing a transformative phase, driven by cutting-edge surveys like Euclid, the Vera Rubin Observatory, and the Square Kilometer Array (SKA).
 These initiatives promise a deluge of high-quality data, enabling unprecedented studies of cosmic phenomena.
 For example, the Euclid survey is set to cover a 40-square-degree area of the sky, dwarfing the 2-square-degree COSMOS field while maintaining comparable angular resolution.